karthik0010/Assure-Documentation-2/5-Test Case/2-Create Test Case.md

 - *Record New Test Case*
 - *Blank Test Case*

-### 🎥 Recording a Test Case Using the UI Sensor
+### 🎥 Recording a Test Case Using the Recorder

 1. **Choose Your Option**:
-   If you'd like to record a script using the UI sensor, select *"Record New Test Case"*.
+   If you'd like to record a script using the Recorder, select *"Record New Test Case"*.
 Prefer manual creation?
 Go with *"Blank Test Case"*.
-But let’s focus on recording a test case using the UI sensor.
+But let’s focus on recording a test case using the Recorder.

    ![Recording UI sensor](./TestcaseImages/tt_1.png)